Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Journey to the Capital 02.md

 ___________

-#Master-Notes  [[Duxemburg]] is a #cLocation and for such it can be modified without fear of damaging the coherence of the story.
+#Master-Notes  [[Duxemburg]] is a simple town and for such it can be modified without fear of damaging the coherence of the story.
 Here some possible scenarios :

 - the city, usually bustling with activity, has been mostly evacuated due to information passed down by the survivors.
 The party meets a group of guards that will help them get the necessary tools and information to continue the journey.
 - the city is bustling with activity as usual, the party may find any information at the local merchant's guild, tools and rations at the local market